 For my multi station DXpedition I had built some different BPF’s, all in the 100 W category.
 Since I have now a station configuration with a SPE Expert 1.3K -FA amplifier, I got a different situation.
 The amplifier need very little drive power (max.
 10 W) which did me think of making smaller BPF’s.
-I have search the internet for several designs and construction details but finally came across MiniKits in Australia.
+I have searched the internet for several designs and construction details and finally came across MiniKits in Australia.
 They had BPF kist available that could handle up to 10 W.

 I have ordered kits for 160, 80, 40, 30, 20, 15 and 10 meters (https://www.minikits.com.au/electronic-kits/filter-kits/hf-bandpass-filters) and purchased the Hammond 1550Q enclosures locally.
 The kits are of high quality!